 Anyone walking around any tourist area of New York will notice one thing…an ARMY of people in red coats trying to get you to sign up for a Hop On Hop Off tour.
 These Tours are BIG business in New York.
 Promising amazing sightseeing and transportation around New York stopping off at all the best sights and attractions.
 They are a very enticing prospect but are not always all they make out to be.

 We think they are a great introduction to the City, as a tour, they are great fun and can be useful for getting around between key attractions.
 But they are slow, subject to terrible traffic, very weather dependent and a poor form of transport.
-Overall we suggest doing on early on in a trip to get a grip on the city then, just use the Subway or Taxi’s, Uber or just walking to get about.
+Overall we suggest doing it early on in a trip to get a grip on the city then, just use the Subway or Taxis, Uber, or just walk to get about.

 Having a pass is great for negotiating the hordes of Tour sellers.
-If they do stop you, just explain you have a pass and where can you use the pass?
+If they do stop you, just explain you have a pass and ask where can you use the pass.
 They will soon send you on your way knowing they will not get a sale.

 With the New York Pass, you need to head to the Big Bus Welcome center to exchange for a bus ticket before boarding.
 This is in the Madame Tussauds lobby on 42nd St less than a block away from the start of the tour and was painless enough.